 In a turbulent world, you can count on one thing to stay the same: Kids will always put toys at the very top of their holiday lists.
-Global toy sales topped $88.8 billion in 2016, and the array of choices is larger than ever, with classics like puzzles, games and dolls holding their own alongside trendy collectible toys, movie licensing tie-ins and high-tech interactive toys.
+The array of choices is larger than ever, with classics like puzzles, games and dolls holding their own alongside trendy collectible toys, movie licensing tie-ins and high-tech interactive toys.
 But every year, a few standouts will enthrall masses of children, with some particularly trendy items (remember Cabbage Patch Kids?) causing sellouts and stampedes.

-Here’s a look back at some of the most popular holiday toys of decades past, as well as the present-day counterparts that kids may be hoping for under their tree this year.
+Here’s a look back at some of the most popular holiday toys of decades past.

 Launched in 1993 by toymaker Ty Inc., the line of squishy stuffed animals known as Beanie Babies didn’t sell well at first.
 But after their creator, H. Ty Warner, decided to discontinue certain animals and colors, turning them overnight into rare collectible items, a full-fledged craze soon spread from the Chicago area to the rest of the country.
 By the end of 1996, Ty Inc. had racked up more than $250 million in sales.
 The earliest collectors would end up with six-figure fortunes, according to Zac Bissonnette, author of The Great Beanie Baby Bubble, a 2015 book about the craze.